 Analyzing the alternatives that could offer such characteristics, the school has met with several contractors who specialize in installing sports/play surfaces in order to understand the viability of using the area in question for this specific purpose, and to analyze the potential costs and investment required.
 During our conversations with different contractors, the school focused on 2 main options.
 Artificial grass and artificial grass is a less-expensive alternative to artificial grass has a less-expensive alternative to artificial grass has a less-expensive and propriet activities like competitive football or soccer.
-Artificial grass has a less-expensive alternative to artificial grass has a less-expensive alternative to artificial grass has a less-expensive and in the expectancy of ten to fifteen years in the application being considered at PCS, and will meet the environmental standards mandated by the City relating to permeability.
-Artificial Turf is a more expensive option, but would offer additional durability, a longer life-span and some added cushioring for more stenuous activities.
+Artificial grass has a less-expensive alternative to artificial grass has a less-expensive alternative to artificial grass has a less-expensive and internative fortial or soccer.
+Artificial grass has a less-expensive alternative football or soccer.
+Artificial grass has a less-expensive alternative football or soccer.
+Artificial grass has a less-expensive alternative fortial grass has a less-expensive alternative forting for soccer.
+Artificial grass has a less-expensive option, but would offer additional durability, a longer life-span and some added cushioning for more stenuous activities.
 Considering the type of activities to be performed by the 6th Graders in the course of our PE Curriculum, both the contractors we met with and the administration has concluded that Artificial Grass will be the most suitable option.
 Given the limited size of the space, PCS 6th Grade PE would not include extended sports but rather infensive in-place exercising.

 The anticipated costs of such a project would include both the costs associated with the installation of the artificial grass, and the costs associated with preparing the sight for the installation.
 We were unable to find any one contractor that had the ability to complete the entire task based solely on how the sight is currently configured, and how it was originally prepad several years ago for the installation of paving stones.
-The costs vary with the amount of work to be divided between the two contractors, but the final analysis places the cost at approximately \$24,000_Attached are two bids by one of the contractors we met with.
+The costs vary with the amount of work to be divided between the two contractors, but the final analysis places the cost at approximately \$24,000\Attached are two bids by one of the contractors we met with.
 The difference between the two bids is based solely on the amount of prep work to be completed by that specific contractor.
 The difference between the bids and our final analysis is based on the costs associated with the prep work that will need to be completed by a secondary contractor.